 Native people have belonged to these lands, fished these waters, and danced in celebration here for as long as the wind remembers.
 And they are still here.

-In his journey across the new old west, Sándor meets modern-day buck skinners and blacksmiths, fisherman and foragers.
-He learns how Coyote created the Columbia, why to strike while the iron is hot, and discovers the center of the universe in the middle of nowhere.
+On his journey home across the new old West, Sándor meets modern-day buck skinners and blacksmiths, fishers and foragers.
+Historic reenactors show how the West was fun and Native people share traditions passed down by their ancestors since time immemorial.
+Sándor learns how Coyote created the Columbia, why to strike while the iron is hot, and discovers the center of the universe in the middle of nowhere.